 In my previous essay Notes from the Other Side, I elaborated on testimonies from near death experiencers regarding the luminous and loving aspect at the core of our being, and the reports that many of us are here in a kind of elementary or primary educational format, learning basic lessons about how to behave, for example, or working on unresolved emotional conflicts, completing unfinished projects, or simply enjoying the human experience of physicality and all the interesting adventures that come with that form.
 Some are here out of curiosity, and may never return again, after once getting a taste of what human life on Earth entails, while others may return repeatedly “on assignment”, serving in the betterment of their communities as teachers, healers, and so forth.

 However, if I were to stop there, I would be ignoring the totality of our collective existential condition.
 As Joseph Campbell wrote: “It is by going down into the abyss that we recover the treasures of life.
 Where you stumble, there lies your treasure.”
 Consequently, I am using this opportunity to briefly consider another suggested aspect of our sojourn in this material realm.
-It is one in which a certain percentage of us may seem to find ourselves, depending upon our angle of vision — that is, with a woeful sense of some sort of forced incarceration.
+It is one in which a certain percentage of us may seem to find ourselves (depending upon our angle of vision) with a woeful sense of forced incarceration or involuntary confinement.

 Indeed, for a portion of humanity, this theatrical stage we call Earth certainly might be experienced as more in the nature of a prison planet, rather than a school or tourist destination.
 From one perspective, many may feel they are here, not so much as students or joy-riders, but more as inmates, doing time in the furnace of the harsh psycho-physical reality that this realm can and often does provide.